Trebonius91/utils4VASP/README.md

 Fortran programs have no file ending, ".py" are Python scripts, ".sh" are Bash shell scripts

 The Fortran programs are compiled by the Makefile given in the main directory.
-By default, the compilation is done with gfortran, utilizing the intel MKL libraries for Lapack and Blas routines.
+By default, the compilation is done with gfortran, utilizing the intel MKL libraries for Lapack and BLAS routines.
 Change the compiler (FC = ..) and linker flags (LFLAGS = ...) if needed for your system.

+For the Python routines, only the numpy and scipy packages are needed besides the standard os, sys, re, random etc packagesthat are part of the Python3 installation itself.

 Compilation is done as usual with the following command in the utils4VASP main folder: